cryptocreeper94-sudo/darkwavepulse/replit.md

 -   **Trending Carousel**: Auto-scrolling animation for live prices and 24h changes.
 -   **Token Launchpad UI**: Launch card UI with neon gradient borders and shimmer animations.
 -   **Crypto Cat Mascot**: Toggleable grumpy guru with varied personality, body language, and sarcastic commentary, appearing in glossary tooltips and feature banners.
 Integrated with app state management and localStorage.
+-   **Category-Based Projects Page**: Token series organized by category tags (cryptoCat, conspiracy, religious, general) with dedicated sections, professional messaging, and teasers for limited editions and community airdrops.
+Each category has customizable title, description, and teaser fields in CATEGORY_CONFIG.

 ### Feature Specifications
 -   **DEX Pair Support**: Dexscreener integration for rug-risk detection and liquidity scoring.